"The truth about rage is that it only dissolves when it is really heard and understood, without reservation." - Carl Rogers

 In fact, when we're willing to stop and notice the deeper feelings under our anger, we find hurt and fear and sadness.
 If we allow ourselves to feel those

 emotions, the anger melts away.
 It was only a reactive defense.

 This is one of the most critical tasks of childhood -- learning to tolerate the wounds of everyday life without moving into reactive anger.
-People who
+Children (and